Agriculture industry

 Intellectual property

-There are Intellectual Property (IP) rights that might be relevant to agriculture businesses such as:
+There are Intellectual Property (IP) rights that might be relevant to agriculture, forestry and fishing businesses such as:

-- Plant Breeder’s Rights (PBR) will protect new plant varieties and grant you, the plant breeder, exclusive rights to use, sell and distribute the plant and receive royalties.
+- Plant Breeder’s Rights (PBR) which protects new plant varieties and grants exclusive rights to the plant breeder to use, sell and distribute the plant and receive royalties.